lnfel/lnfel/README.md

 # Oh hi!

 The name is Dale, and welcome to my github profile!
-I'm web development enthusiast that decided to take on web development as a career for life.
+I'm a web development enthusiast that decided to take on web development as a career for life.

 Feel free to look around.